praveenjuge/kutty/README.md

 # Kutty

-Kutty is a set of accessible and reusable components for building web applications.
-It uses Tailwind classes, which is an utility based CSS framework, for styling the components.
+Kutty is a tailwind plugin for building web applications.
+It has a set of accessible and reusable components that are commonly used in web applications built in.

+This plugin requires Tailwind CSS 1.4 or later.

 ## Installation